I've written already about natural ambergris (also called Ambra) and mentioned there that most perfumery uses synthetic substitutes.

 Just to confuse matters further there is also Ambrein which is the waxy substance that is the majority component of natural ambergris, the breakdown products of which give the precious scented molecules of ambroxide and others that have been replicated by the various brand-named products above.
 When pure, ambrein is odourless.
 Bo Jensen provides a good description of what's going on (scroll down to the text just below the whale pictures).
 I also use several of the other substitutes mentioned by Bo Jensen in his article for particular purposes.

 Further confusion often arises between Ambergris (Ambra) products and Amber - a term that in perfumery is sometimes used to refer to a product made from the fossil amber by destructive distillation of the waste and low-grade amber left over form the jewellery trade.
 This is described by Arctander as having a "smoky, tarlike, resinous" odour "with a distinct resemblance to the smell of tanned leather".
-He mentions that there is also a rectified version of this oil, which has been steam distilled as well, but this is very little used in perfumery.
+He mentions that there is also a rectified version of this oil, which has been steam distilled as well, but he says that this is "very little used in perfumery".